Ogamdo/Ogamdo/README.md

 ---

 ### 💬 About Me
-- 🌱 Currently learning more about $1, and Reinforcement Learning (RL).
+- 🌱 Currently learning more about Unity AI, Machine Learning, and Reinforcement Learning (RL).
-- 🤝 Open to collaboration on game development and AI projects.
+- 🤝 Open to collaboration on game development, AI, and AR projects.
 - 📫 Reach me via [email](mailto:#).

 ## 📖 Blog & GitHub Pages